janjiralakirankumar/TerraformEssentials/README.md

 ```
 terraform apply -auto-approve
 ```
-`Note:`
+**Note:**
-* If it is showing any `Error` for `Security group / KeyPair`, It means that they are already existing, delete the Keypair/Security Group in Console or Rename it in `variable.tf` file.
+* If it is showing any `Error` for `Security group / KeyPair`, It means that they are already existing, Rename it in `variable.tf` file or delete the Keypair/Security Group in the Console.

 Once the resources are created.
 Then, verify all the resources and then destroy them.
 ```